AgileMantis/random_fu/README.md

 ## String#random(count)

-Random string the size of count created from the characters in the string.
+Returns a random string the size of count created from the characters in the string.
 Characters are used one or more times, and characters may repeat and/or not be used at all.
 The source string is just a list of possible characters (to place a string in a random order, use String#random_order).
 For example, "abcd".random(n) could result in just one letter used multiple times: